-The impact to our supply chain lead times and ability to fulfill orders was minimal for the three and nine months ended April 2, 2021.
-However, depending on pandemic-related factors like the uncertain duration of temporary manufacturing restrictions as well as our ability to perform field services during shelter in place orders, we could experience constraints and delays in fulfilling customer orders in future periods.
+Our gross margin in the current quarter was negatively impacted by inflationary pressures incurred to overcome supply chain and logistical bottlenecks.
+These were partially offset by price increases and surcharges.
 We continue to monitor, assess and adapt to the situation and prepare for implications to our business, supply chain and customer demand.
 We expect these challenges to continue until business and economic activities return to more normal levels.
-The financial results for the three and nine months ended April 2, 2021 reflect some of the reduced activity experienced during the period in various locations around the world and are not necessarily indicative of the results for the full year.
+The financial results for the three months ended October 1, 2021 reflect some of the reduced activity experienced during the period in various locations around the world and are not necessarily indicative of the results for the full year.